GameServerManagers/LinuxGSM-Docs/Logging.md

+Logs are an important part of monitoring a server as it allows you to know what has been happening.
+Linux GSM has a log directory that allows you to track the gameserver, console and LinuxGSM itself.

-If your user is "gameserver", then LinuxGSM logs are located in the following directory:
+If your user is `gameserver`, then LinuxGSM logs are located in the following directory:

 `/home/gameserver/log`

 This "log" directory contains two other directories:
 * `script`, logs LinuxGSM script activity
 * `console`, logs gameserver [console](https://github.com/GameServerManagers/LinuxGSM/wiki/Console) output
+* `game`, is a redirect to the game server log files if available.
 # Settings

 You can alter these settings to change LinuxGSM behavior: